Exact Radiation Model For Perfect Fluid Under Maximum Entropy Principle: Acknowledgments

 \section{Acknowledgments}

-FR and SR are thankful to the authority of Inter-University Centre for Astronomy and Astrophysics, Pune, India for providing them Visiting Associateship under which a part of this work was carried out.
+FR and SR are thankful to the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India for providing the Visiting Associateship under which a part of this work was carried out.
+SR also thanks the Institute of Mathematical Sciences (IMSc), Chennai, India for providing the working facilities and hospitality under the Associateship scheme.